kanishka-linux/ReadManga/README.md

 #KeyBoard Shortcuts:

 f : toggle fullscreen mode {In fullscreen mode mouse pointer hides automatically and can become visible for few seconds by pressing the key 'i'}

-w:  fit to width
+w:  fit to width {aspect ratio as per the last visited image}

-o :  original size
+h:  fit to height {aspect ratio as per the last visited image}

+o:  gets the original aspect ratio of last visited image, and sets same aspect ratio for all image.

+a:  show strictly original images with no scaling.

-'=': increase size of image by 0.1 factor
+'=': increase size of image by 0.01 factor by keeping aspect ratio constant.

-'-' : decrease size of image by 0.1 factor
+'-': decrease size of image by 0.01 factor by keeping aspect ratio constant.

 p:   show/hide side bar or option bar

 'Down' : Simply scroll down and auto-load next page once current page reaches it's end.

-'Right' : load next page (Normally no need to use it, if you are using down key.
+'ctrl+Right' : load next page (Normally no need to use it, if you are using down key.
 But sometimes it is useful when 'Down' key does not lead to next page)

-'Left' : load previous page
+'ctrl+Left' : load previous page

 {using Left and Right arrow key will delete previously accessed pages and clear up the memory}